Farama-Foundation/PettingZoo/README.md

 For more detailed documentation about all the different enviroments, and configuration options for them go to [website].

 We maintain a leaderboard for the best performance on each dataset with the documentation for each game.
 If you've beat a high score and would like to be included, please submit a pull request.
 Only pull requests that link to code for reproducibility will be accepted.

+## Development

+The following games should be done (though haven't been fully reconfigured for the new API): gamma/knights_archers_zombies gamma/pistonball gamma/cooperative_pong sisl/pursuit sisl/multiwalker sisl/waterworld

+The following games are under active development: gamma/prospector gamma/prison (not merged into this repo yet) sisl/multiant other_envs/rock_paper_scissors other_envs/rock_paper_scissors_lizard_spock mpe/*